 Cover pool assets generally comprise mortgage (residential and/or commercial) loans or public-sector assets.
-Section 3.5.4 details the specific modeling approaches which apply in the context of the rating of covered bond programs.
+Details on our specific modeling approaches for rating covered bond programs can be found in the "Modelling approach and assumptions" section,

-3.5.2 OC and Credit Enhancements
+3.5.2 OC and credit enhancements

-The level of available overcollateralization (OC) is an important mechanism supporting the secondary rating uplift.
+The level of available OC is an important mechanism supporting the secondary rating uplift.
 As it may vary with the amount of covered bonds issued or amortized and assets being added or removed, it is typically actively managed by the issuer to support and maintain a high level of credit support.
 While the issuer is obliged only to provide a level of OC that satisfies regulatory tests and maintains the minimum legal or contractual level of OC, issuers often commit to a higher level of OC to further mitigate credit risk and support higher ratings.
 Creditreform Rating may take into account such voluntary excess OC if the legal analysis indicates that it will be available to covered bond holders in the event of a default and switch to the second recourse.
-In general, the likelihood that a certain level of OC will be stable or decrease over time depends on the nature of the commitment and how (legally) binding it is.
+In general, the likelihood that a certain level of OC will be stable over time depends on the nature of the commitment and its legal binding strength.

 We typically observe the historical volatility of available OC, assuming that issuers with a regular issuance practice and high-level issuer ratings have a strong incentive to maintain stable and predictable OC management policies.
-On the other hand, issuers with low or deteriorating issuer ratings may choose to prioritize the maintenance of legal minimum OC requirements over additional commitments and rating support, exercising their management discretion, if any, to target a lower of OC and remain eligible for access to central bank funding if capital market funding is no longer economically feasible.
+Conversely, issuers with low or declining issuer ratings may prioritize maintaining legal minimum OC requirements over additional commitments and rating support, exercising their management discretion to target lower OC levels and remain eligible for access to central bank funding.
+However, if the voluntary nominal OC shows highly volatile characteristics that could have a significant impact on the final rating, CRA may also consider historical OC levels and their developments.

-While we take into account the current level of available OC for investment-grade issuers, we may decide to apply forward looking downward adjustments to OC levels for non-investment grade issuers and issuers with a negative outlook where we expect a change of OC management policy, and refer to the legal minimum OC absent any binding contractual agreements.
+While we consider the current overcollateralization (OC) level for investment-grade issuers, we may apply forward-looking downward adjustments to OC levels for non-investment grade issuers or those with a negative outlook, where we expect a change of OC management policy, and refer to the legal minimum OC in the absence of binding contractual agreements.